rpatil524/Community-Notebooks/Notebooks/How_to_perform_Nearest_Centroid_Classification_with_BigQuery.md

 This notebook is to demonstrate how to use BigQuery to categorize patients based on gene expression using the Nearest Centroid Classifier.
-We will be using the Kidney renal papillary cell carcinoma (KIRP) study from the The Cancer Genome Atlas (TCGA) as an example data set and will use the RNA Sequence Gene Expression Data.
+We will be using the Kidney renal papillary cell carcinoma (KIRP) study from The Cancer Genome Atlas (TCGA) as an example data set and will use the RNA Sequence Gene Expression Data.

-## What is Nearest Centroid Classifier?
+## What is the Nearest Centroid Classifier?

-Nearest Centroid Classifier assigns a label based on the nearest mean (centroid) of the training samples that the observation is closest to<sup>1</sup>.
+The Nearest Centroid Classifier assigns a label based on the nearest mean (centroid) of the training samples that the observation is closest to<sup>1</sup>.
 This classifier is an example of supervised learning and does not create a model for use later<sup>2</sup>.

-Before we get started we will need to load the BigQuery module, authenticate ourselves, create a client variable, and load necessary libraries.
+Before we get started, we will need to load the BigQuery module, authenticate ourselves, create a client variable, and load necessary libraries.